 Retail price starts at $125 for the round flat, $145 pointed flat, and $165 loafer.
 What’s the deal with those prices?
 Using recycled materials is more expensive than virgin materials because of the costs of gathering, sterilizing, and transforming them into something new.
 “That’s what led us to knitting,” Martin said.
 “You only use as much material as you need.”
 The 3D knitting machine uses the plastic yet breathable and moisture-wicking fibers to create shoes that are the right fit, color, and pattern for whatever style the team is working on that day.
 Changing the style is as easy as updating software.

 Once “Hawthy” and Roth finalized the design and construction, they had to face the next big challenge: Getting people to buy their new product, and a pricey one at that.
 They first relied on word-of-mouth and pop-up shops.
 Then, they kicked up their marketing with an aggressive social media approach in 2017, using an Instagram featuring both UGC and professional photoshoots, pixels and tracking to target customers with paid social media ads, and brand hashtags #LiveSeamlessly and #RothysInTheWild to encourage users to post about their shoes, generating organic (and free) brand awareness.
 It wasn’t until March of 2018 that Rothy’s opened up a brick-and-mortar store in San Francisco, and even then, the company still struggles to meet the demand for their shoes.
 Although that’s not a bad problem to have if you ask most business owners…

-Rothy’s has raised $7 million in venture funding to date, which will allow it to grow its team of about 20 employees in the US and make future innovations in manufacturing.
+Rothy’s marketing efforts has raised $7 million in venture funding to date, which will allow it to grow its team of about 20 employees in the US and make future innovations in manufacturing.
 They like the simplicity of three shapes and handful of designs, but are looking into potentially creating a men’s line.